olegkrivtsov/openbook/README.md

  * If you want to report a bug, please use the [Issues](https://github.com/olegkrivtsov/openbook/issues) page.
  * If you want to propose an improvement, please make a fork of this repository, edit the source code and finally make a [pull](https://help.github.com/articles/about-pull-requests/) request.

+# Your Feedback

-If you want to contact me personally, please use the olegkrivtsov at gmail dot com email address.
-But please note that this is my personal address and I will ignore spam messages.
-(If I do not respond than your message is not interesting for me - or I'm just rather busy at work).
+If you want to contact me personally to share your imotions about this project, please use the olegkrivtsov at gmail dot com email address.
+But please note that this is my personal address and I will ignore non-relevant messages.